 User-Friendly Hosting: Comparing Between hPanel and cPanel

-One of the questions we’re asked most frequently is:
+One of the questions we’re asked frequently is, which one is better,

 Let’s take some time to dive into this.